anilmainali/Java/README.md

 ## What you need to install in order get started with Java?
 ## Prerequisites to install IntelliJ IDE

+# Step 1 — Check whether Java Runtime Environment (JRE) is installed on your computer.

 ## Install the Necessary Software to learn program in Java
 The steps and tools that you have to install and configure are: